 A Brief History

 On November 20, 1917, a combined Allied offensive (British and French) stepped off against the Germans at Cambrai, France (Nord Department).
 The use of massed armor in close coordination with artillery and infantry was an historic first, and set the pattern for future use of armored vehicles.
 Although tanks had been used during World War I prior to Cambrai, they were used in smaller numbers (as many as 60 at a time) and only in close contact with the infantry in a strictly infantry support role.
+The British employed nearly 500 of their latest model tanks in the attack, an armored tsunami never before seen.
 Initial breakthroughs by tank supported attacks fizzled as the unreliable metal monsters broke down.
 Armored warfare obviously needed some serious mechanical changes to improve reliability to become the game changer it would later (1939-1940) become.

 While various forms of armored vehicles had been attempted over the years, the lack of suitable engines (as opposed to horse drawn or people powered vehicles) and automotive running gear made the efforts largely a novelty only.
 Even the genius Leonardo Da Vinci got into the act with his conception of an armored vehicle that looked kind of like a tepee!
 When the internal combustion engine was developed in the late 19th Century and the automobile was invented, it did not take long for military oriented types to try to exploit the new technology for warfare.
 Even before 1900 the earliest armored (lightly armored to say the least) cars were built, armed with machine guns and providing minimal armored protection for the crews.
 An example would be the 1899 Simms’s Motor War Car, boasting 2 machine guns in revolving turrets, but only a 16 horsepower engine and quarter inch steel armor.
 Weak engines and being driven by car-like road wheels greatly limited the ability of these vehicles to move around off road.